mukana-lahtelat/ng2-markdown/README.md

 - [css][css] - load CSS with the `import` syntax
 - [showdown][showdown] - parse Markdown to HTML
 - [prism][prism] - syntax-specific highlighting

-## Contributing

-It would be awesome if somebody is willing to test the component with other configurations (ex Typescript, Babel).

-For new features:
-- submit an issue with a basic proposal
-- fork and create a new feature branch
-- submit a PR that references the issue

-*Note: Feature requests start with a proposal so developers don't waste time/effort implementing changes that won't be included.*

-For bug fixes:
-- submit an issue describing the bug (if one doesn't already exist)
-- submit a PR that references the issue

-## Issues

-- [ ] not registered in the JSPM registry
-- [ ] only works with ES6 + Traceur * annotations enabled
-- [ ] provide an ES5 version by default (is this necessary?)

 [demo]: https://github.com/evanplaice/ng2-markdown-component-demo
 [css]: https://github.com/systemjs/plugin-css